Czqyy/tele_bot/README.md

 <br>

 The telebot_project folder contains the 2 python files, main.py and functions.py.
 The main.py file contains the main function and some functions to handle the bot conversations involved in /add, /delete and /remind.
+How the bot gets updates from users is through the use of a webhook that listens for any updates from the user.
+Whatever message or command received given by the user is then handled by the bot using command and message handlers which are included in the python-telegram-bot package.
 The functions.py file contains functions that connect to the SQL database bday.db and also format dates and times in the relevant format.

 <br>